supa2/Automaton/Introduction.md

 introduction.

-But there's an Automaton extension for the popular range of development boards for the esp8266 wifi-enabled microcontrollers that makes it easy to connect your reactive sketches to the web using the same event-driven coding technique that's worth taking an introductory look at.
+But there's an Automaton extension for the popular range of development boards for the esp8266 wifi-enabled microcontrollers that's worth taking an introductory look at.
+The Automaton-Esp8266 extension makes it easy to connect your reactive sketches to the web using the same event-driven Automaton coding technique.

 Starting with the button+led sketch we created above, we could extend our code to allow turning the blinking led on and off from a web browser by calling two urls.